MapColonies/openapi-helpers/README.md

 > [!IMPORTANT]
-> For the package to work, you need to make sure that the following values are configured in your  `tsconfig.json` or `jsconfig.json` files under compilerOptions:
+> For the package function properly, you need to make sure that the following values are configured in your  `tsconfig.json` or `jsconfig.json` files under compilerOptions:
 > - module: "NodeNext"
 > - moduleResolution: "NodeNext"